JvanKatwijk/qt-dab/README.md

 For using an SDRplay device one should download the - proprietary - driver software from the SDRplay site.
 Note that the "old" 2.13 library does not support the newer SDRPlay device model such as the SDRPlay 1B. the SDRplayDx and the SDRPlay Dx-II.
 Use the 3.XX library.
-All libraries can be found on the website of SDRplay
+The libraries can be found on the website of SDRplay
  * www.sdrplay.com

 For using an AIRspy or a Hackrf device, the Ubuntu repository as well as the bullseye repository (for the RPI) provide a working library.